-This relatively new publicly accessible astronomical observatory lies within the Galloway Forest Dark Sky Park, near Dalmellington, under some of the darkest skies in the UK.
+This publicly accessible astronomical observatory lies within the Galloway Forest Dark Sky Park, near Dalmellington, under some of the darkest skies in the UK.
 The Galloway Forest Dark Sky Park is one of only two ‘gold tier’ Dark Sky Parks in the UK and is the only IDA (International Dark-Sky Association) gold tier park in Scotland to have a public use observatory.

 The Observatory offers: